 Indiana Tech’s electrical engineering program equips students with the mathematics and science foundations to aid them in learning the extremely intricate, involved science of circuits.
 Many academic institutions don’t have the time or the academic experience to fully instruct students in analog design; Indiana Tech does.
 With a careful blending of basic theory, numerical verification (using MATLAB), and illustration of actual circuit behavior using circuit simulation programs, our program covers the design of analog electronic filters based on practical considerations.
 Students acquire concepts and techniques that are basic and essential to a good grasp of the subject of analog design using computer-aided tools.

 Electrical engineering and beyond

 The electrical engineering program at Indiana Tech is broad-based and focuses on career paths in a wide range of areas such as electronics, digital systems, electromagnetics, electrical machines, controls, and communications.
-Students also acquire skills to apply electrical design in related engineering disciplines such as automobiles and aircrafts.
-They also will be equipped with skills to apply application software and signal processing that can put them in such diverse fields as national security.
+Students also acquire skills to apply electrical design in related engineering disciplines such as automobiles and aircraft.
+They will also be equipped with skills that can be applied in signal processing and application software which may place them in diverse fields such as national security.

 What do electrical engineers do?

 Job responsibilities of electrical engineers include specification, design, development, and implementation of products or systems.
 This role provides challenging opportunities, ranging from problem identification and the selection of appropriate technical solutions, materials, test equipment, and procedures, to the manufacture and production of safe, economical, high-performance products and services.
 An electrical engineer may choose to couple the technical aspects of a position with management responsibilities.
 The technical expertise required for management today is increasing because of the explosion of knowledge in engineering, technology, and science.